yedidyakfir/rapyer/docs/examples.md

 # Examples

-Real-world examples showing how to use RedisPydantic in different scenarios.
+Real-world examples showing how to use Rapyer in different scenarios.

 ## User Session Management